Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Proofs

-Second, according to \cite{yi2018tdma}, optimal vertex coloring on the weakly chordal message conflict graph leads to the information-theoretic optimality.
-Algorithm~\ref{alg:static} yields a sequence of two-pairs, for which the sequential color assignment results in the optimal vertex coloring for weakly chordal graphs.
-As such, the updated sequence of two-pairs through Algorithms \ref{alg:dynamic} and \ref{alg:static} offers the optimal color assignment, and therefore achieves the information-theoretical optimality.
-As a side remark, coding over the original and perturbed graphs is infeasible, because it is prevented by the adversary.
+Second, according to \cite{yi2018tdma}, optimal vertex coloring on the weakly chordal message conflict graph (that includes chordal graphs as special cases) leads to the information-theoretic optimality.
+Algorithm~\ref{alg:weakly_static} yields a sequence of two-pairs, for which the sequential color assignment results in the optimal vertex coloring for weakly chordal graphs.
+As such, the updated sequence of two-pairs through Algorithms~\ref{alg:weakly_insertion} and~\ref{alg:weakly_static} offers the optimal color assignment, and therefore achieves the information-theoretical optimality.
+It applies to Algorithm~\ref{alg:chordal_insertion}, as the updated PEO yields the optimal color assignment, which is also information-theoretically optimal.

+\begin{remark} [Edge deletion] The proof of Theorem~\ref{thm:optimality} works for edge deletion as well, because Algorithms \ref{alg:weakly_deletion} and \ref{alg:chordal_deletion} can correctly output the optimal vertex coloring when an edge is deleted while chordality maintains, and such optimal coloring yields information-theoretical optimality for chordal and weakly chordal graphs. \end{remark}